ovh/docs/pages/cloud/storage/object_storage/s3_bucket_acl/guide.en-au.md

 OVHCloud Object Storage supports 2 types of grantees:

-- public cloud account user
+- Public Cloud account users
-- predefined OVHCloud group
+- Predefined groups

-#### Public cloud account
+#### Public Cloud account

-Public cloud account users are identified by a canonical user id.
-When you grant access rights, the canonical user id is specified by *id=<value>* where *<value>* equals "*<project_name>:<user_name>*".
+Public Cloud account users are identified by a canonical user id.
+When you grant access rights, the canonical user id is specified by `id=<value>` where `<value>` equals `<project_name>:<user_name>`.

-Example: if you have a public cloud project named "*my_project*" and you have created a user named "*storage-user*" then you get *id=my_project:storage-user*
+Example: if you have a Public Cloud project named `my_project` and you have created a user named `storage-user` then you get `id=my_project:storage-user`

-#### Predefined OVHCloud group
+#### Predefined groups

-Supported predefined user groups are the following and are identified by an uri:
+Supported predefined user groups are the following and are identified by a URI:

-- **log delivery group**: this group contains the applicative users used by OVHCloud services to write server access logs inside bucket
+- **log delivery group**: this group contains the applicative users used by OVHcloud services to write server access logs inside buckets (read our [Server Access Logging](https://docs.ovh.com/au/en/storage/object-storage/s3/server-access-logging/) guide for more information)

 ```console
 http://acs.amazonaws.com/groups/s3/LogDelivery
 ```

-- **authenticated users group**: this group contain all the OVHCloud public cloud account users
+- **authenticated users group**: this group contains all the OVHcloud Public Cloud account users

 ```console
 http://acs.amazonaws.com/groups/global/AuthenticatedUsers